romaingroux/SPar-K/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-To run SPar-K, you have two options.
-You can either choose to download a release source code or download the corresponding Singularity image.
-Both procedures are detailes below.
+To run SPar-K, you have three options.
+You can either choose to download a release source code, to download a Docker image or a Singularity image.
+All procedures are detailed below.

 ### From the release source code
 #### Prerequisites